thfabian/sequoia/README.md

 - The [sequoia-cmake](sequoia-cmake) directory contains various CMake modules and other scripts shared among all the Sequoia projects.
 - The [sequoia-docs](sequoia-docs) directory contains the HTML documentation of all Sequoia projects.
+- The [sequoia-editor](sequoia-editor) directory contains the game editor.
 - The [sequoia-engine](sequoia-engine) directory contains the 3D game-engine.
+- The [sequoia-examples](sequoia-examples) directory contains various smaller examples on how to use the engine.

 ## Continuous Integration